-Education during the Italian Renaissance was carefully programmed to create students who were well-balanced and who embodied the values of their society.
-What, exactly, was this educational program and why was it so successful?
+Education during the Italian Renaissance was carefully programmed to create students who were well-balanced and embodied the values of their society.
+What made this educational program so successful?

 Any society, including ours, institutionalizes its fundamental values and principles through systems of education.
 The system of Renaissance education was so successful that it survived well into the 20th century.
-Up until the First World War, those who enjoyed elite education could know they read the same books; could complete one another’s Latin and Greek quotations.
-It was believed that with the knowledge of greats—that is the ancient writers—you could be a proconsul of an empire, a captain of industry, or a general, or an admiral.
+Up until the First World War, those who enjoyed elite education could know they read the same books, could even complete one another’s Latin and Greek quotations.
+It was believed that with the knowledge of greats—the ancient writers—you could be proconsul of an empire, a captain of industry, a general, or an admiral.
 You could do anything as long as you had the knowledge of classical antiquity and a good, correct Latin style behind you.

 The vernacular was not taught as a language at all.
 It was believed that you would learn your native tongue at home…